-Accommodations and Modifications – Help your child access general curriculum:
+IEP Accommodations and Modifications: Help your child access general curriculum:

-By the end of this unit, you will be able to:
+By the end of this “IEP Accommodations and Modifications” unit, you will be able to:

-- Explain the difference between accommodations and modifications.
+- Explain the difference between IEP accommodations and modifications.

-– List five examples of accommodations which do not affect a child’s progress in the general curriculum.
+– List five examples of IEP accommodations that don’t affect your child’s progress in the general curriculum.

 – Explain why modifications should be avoided whenever possible.

-Sometimes a child’s disabilities do not permit them to learn the same content, on grade-level, with their typical peers.
-In such cases, modifications to the general curriculum may be necessary.
-Maintain a keen involvement in your child’s education to insure modifications are not made where accommodations would suffice.
+Sometimes a child’s disabilities do not permit him to learn the same content, on grade-level, with typical peers.
+In those cases, modifications to the general curriculum may be necessary.

-List your child’s areas of disability.
-Use the resource sites listed later in this unit to research accommodations which might benefit your child.
+To begin with, list your child’s areas of disability.
+Use the resource sites listed later in this unit to research IEP accommodations that might help your child learn better.